-Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!
+Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at 11AM!!!

 In your box this week: